samvera/samvera.github.io/pages/samvera/developer_community/contributing_code/review.md

 review so that human review can focus on overall code quality and maintainability.
 For instance, we
 use:

-* TravisCI, to ensure the test suite is passing
+* A continous integration (CI) service, to ensure the test suite is passing (typically CircleCI or Travis)
 * Rubocop, to be consistent w/ a baseline of Ruby style conventions
 * Coveralls, to ensure code changes are covered by test changes
 * Hound, to be consistent w/ Javascript and CSS style conventions